Shan Ratnam: Career

 Ratnam served as the secretary general of the Asia and Oceania Federation of Obstetrics and Gynaecology for seventeen years, and was a member of the executive board of the International Federation of Obstetrics and Gynaecology from 1969 to 1982, president-elect from 1982 to 1985, and president from 1985 to 1988.

 Ratnam was awarded the Sims Black Travelling Professorship and the Visiting Professorship of the South African representative committee, both by the Royal College of Obstetricians and Gynaecologists, in 1982 and 1994 respectively.

 In 1987, he also pioneered the procedure of giving birth to a baby born from frozen embryo transfer.
 He was part of a team of clinicians and scientists which led to the world's first microinjection baby via human ampullary coculture in 1991.

 Ratnam also contributed to gynaecology through research.
 He had credit to 378 research papers in the referred International Journals, 232 research papers in the referred local and regional journals, including nineteen non-referred journals.

 His career as a research scientist and teacher continued at the National University of Singapore despite his official retirement in 1998, as Emeritus Professor of Gynaecology and Obstetrics.
 He was a world authority on sex change operations, developing new techniques for transsexualism, embryo replacement, in vitro and controlled fertilisation.

 His work with transsexual patients was shown in a documentary called "Shocking Asia".
 In this documentary, he was shown talking about his background with transsexual patients.
 He talked about how he first got involved with "the problem" (referring to the patient's penis) and how he used cadavers to come up with his technique of sexual reassignment surgery.
 It also shows his assistant, Dr Lim, taking some final pictures of a patient before her surgery.

 Personal life

-Professor Ratnam suffered a stroke in December 1999.
-He developed heart complications and passed away from pneumonia at 6.55 p.m. on 6 August 2001 in the National University Hospital of Singapore at the age of 73.
+Ratnam suffered a stroke in December 1999.
+He developed heart complications and died from pneumonia at 6:55 p.m. on 6 August 2001 in the National University Hospital of Singapore at the age of 73.